As dabbing culture grows, more companies are manufacturing dab accessories to help

 Those who like thick cannabis concentrates like shatter usually prefer dabbers with

-ballpoint or needlepoint tips.
+ballpoint or needlepoint tips for carving.
 These sharp tops really help users make clean slices into hard

 shatter to better control their portion size.

 On the flip side, people who like to use looser concentrates like waxes, sugars, or oils often

 opt for dabbers with wider spoon-like tips.
 The smoother surface of these tops helps users

 pick up highly pliable concentrates, but they won’t be able to make a dent in hard shatter.